DataDog/chaos-controller/docs/design.md

 ### Step 4: post-run (clean and exit)

 When a signal arrives into the signal handler channel, it triggers the post-run phase which calls the injector clean method.
-Any error happening during the cleanup phase will make the injector to exit with a non-zero code, considering the chaos pod as "failed".
+Any error happening during the cleanup phase will make the injector to retry up to 3 times and, if the error is still occurring, to exit with a non-zero code, considering the chaos pod as "failed".